corrPrune() performs model-free variable subset selection by iteratively

 the constraint in at least 90% of groups.

-Mode Selection: Exact mode guarantees finding all maximal subsets and returns the largest one (with deterministic tie-breaking).
-Greedy mode is faster but approximate, using a deterministic removal strategy based on association scores.
+Mode Selection: Exact mode guarantees finding all maximal subsets and returns the largest one.
+Greedy mode is faster but approximate, using an iterative removal strategy based on association scores.

 See also